Advanced Kettlebell Juggling Techniques

 Logan Christopher is a physical culture renaissance man doing feats of strength, hand balancing, kettlebell juggling, bodyweight training, heavy partials and much, much more.
 He runs Legendary Strength which is devoted to helping people attain the best health, fitness, strength and skills ever.

 - Basic Kettlebell Juggling – EXPLAINED

 - Bi-Polar Training: Inch Dumbbell Plus Kettlebell Flip

 - The Top 5 Reasons You Should Use Kettlebells For Building Bad-ass Power

 - Dude My Forearm Hurts

 This entry was posted on Wednesday, May 5th, 2010 at 10:01 pm and is filed under advanced kettlebell training feats, feats, feats of strength, kettlebell training, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 6 Responses to “Advanced Kettlebell Juggling Techniques”

 Leave a Reply